Current residents are invited to submit Grand Rounds cases for presentation as both papers and posters.

 - Each submission can have only one first author.
 The first author MUST attend the Academy meeting and is solely responsible for presentation of accepted abstracts.

-- Application is made by submitting a case report outline in the online submission system.
+- Application is made by submitting an abstract and a complete case report outline in the online submission system.
 The reviewers will determine whether the presentation style will be a poster or a paper.
 Upon acceptance, paper presenters will need to submit a PowerPoint presentation.

 - The reviewers take into account the overall quality of each submission and consider: